About Student Health and Wellness – Mental Health (SHaW – Mental Health)

 Evaluation Procedures: Each semester SHaW – Mental Health Staff who are serving in the capacity of supervisor are responsible for evaluating their supervisees.
 Evaluations are completed by supervisors and reviewed with supervisees who are given opportunity to formally respond to each evaluation.
 In addition, supervisees complete an evaluation for their supervisors.
-The Coordinator of Training collects evaluations after they have been reviewed.
+The Director of Training collects evaluations after they have been reviewed.
 Supervisor evaluations by supervisees are given to the Director of Training for filing.
 Supervisee evaluations are filed in their files.
 SHaW – Mental Health will also complete evaluations for home departments.

 Evaluation occurs two times during the course of the training year, once during:

 - December at the mid-way point of the year.
 This is a group evaluation with all of the supervisee’s supervisors.
 The supervisee receives feedback, reviews Fall goals and sets/reaffirms final Spring goals, and is assisted in generating methods by which to meet the training goals.